 - Leslie Worth

-Without doubt the greatest influence and encouragement came from my one time tutor John Blockley RI whose untimely death I continue to lament.
-The art world is the poorer now that he is no longer painting.
+Without doubt the greatest influence and encouragement came from my one-time tutor John Blockley RI whose untimely death I continue to lament.

-I am married to Margaret and we have a married daughter, Sarah, who trained as a graphic designer and now lives in the Fens.
-Margaret and I are committed Christians and members of All Saints Church, Wragby where we regularly worship.
+I am married to Margaret & we have a married daughter, Sarah, who trained as a graphic designer and now lives in the Fens.
+Margaret and I are committed Christians and have been pleased to be welcomed into the local group of churches.